 But what are the sacrifices you'd make by using a Tamron 150-600mm lens rather than a more expensive prime lens?

 The lens passed my lightbulb test with flying colors.
-Photographing light sources like this incandescent bulb can reveal lens defects.
+Photographing contrasty light sources like this incandescent bulb can be a good method to use to reveal lens defects.

 I look at the following characteristics when evaluating camera lenses.
 Chromatic Aberration, Distortion, Sharpness, and Vignetting.
 The Tamron has all of these defects